Africa Social Interventions Festival 2023 kicks off | Ghana News Agency

 SINA aims to promote best practices and evidence-based interventions in Africa, as well as to share knowledge and facilitate collaboration and innovation.

-The virtual event will be live on Zoom, and all persons with passion for social impact and positive change should take advantage of this groundbreaking event, the Statement said.
+The virtual event would be live on Zoom, and all persons with passion for social impact and positive change should take advantage of this groundbreaking event, the Statement said.

 GNA